reverbdotcom/reverb-devops-challenge/README.md

 #### /post

-This is an empty route and a bonus challenge if you're feeling up to it.
+This is an empty route and an optional requirement.
 This route should accept a post request and return the arguments as the response body.
-Super bonus points for returning the proper response code on successful post.
+See if you can return a proper response code when a post is successfully made!

 ### Time
 Take your time.
 Research your solutions and be confident in your decisions.
 We'll have a discussion afterwards to talk about the whys of your decisions.